Spu7Nix/spwn_docs/advancedspwn/4library-creation.md

 ## Building your library

-Odds are, you won't want to place all you code in a single file.
-This is where modules come in.
-Put your other spwn files that you need inside the `mylib` folder, and in `lib.spwn` you can import them so you can have full access to your library.
-Remember that your other source files are modules, which means you import them with quotes
+If you're building a library, you often want to use multiple files.
+To do this, you can create multiple [modules](/triggerlanguage/6libraries.md#modules)

-Let's say I placed a function in another file called `myfunc.spwn` and I want to export it.
-This would be the architecture
+Let's say I have a macro in another file called `myfunc.spwn` and I want to export it from the library.
+This is the folder structure:

 ```
 working-directory/